Six Bells Halt.

 Seen opposite is an original train ticket issued 2nd class from Aberbeeg to Six Bells Halt, from the 1950’s.

-Later Years
+Later Years.

-The Six Bells Halt was taken out of commission and dismantled in the 1960’s.
-The railway line was still in use by the company for the transportation of coal from the Rose Heyworth Colliery further up the valley.
-In 1986, after the closure of the colliery the railway lines were removed, there was hope that a new railway service would be provided at Abertillery though plans were abandoned.
-Later the old rail route from Aberbeeg to Abertillery was made into a walkway and cycle track.
-The Six Bells Railway Halt was located on the route.
+In 1986, after the closure of the Rose Heyworth Colliery the railway lines were removed, there was hope that a new railway service would be provided to Abertillery though plans were abandoned.
+Later the old rail route from Aberbeeg to Abertillery was landscaped and converted into a walkway and cycle track.
+The Six Bells Railway Halt was at one time located on the route and today it’s hard to believe that it was actually there.

 The Aberbeeg Park Run.